Suyash-Jevaria/Planetary-Base-Configs-Suyash-Jevaria/README.md

 # Planetary-Base-Configs-Suyash-Jevaria
-This is mu custom configs for the planetart base configs
+These are my custom configs for the Planetary Base Mod